Sachin5345/BlogBackup/clm7st52h000e09ik5jefg0v4.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1694005578094/335cbf79-aa5f-488c-9e39-2f3f0e693692.png align="center")

+To test the microservices run **curl http://3.21.242.206:30007/tasks**

+This should also give you an output that the **"Task was saved successfully!"**

 That's all folks!
 There we have it!
 An application that is based on microservices architecture deployed using Kubernetes.

 I would love to hear back on how was this project execution and if there is any scope for improvements!